A Light-Hearted History

 Similar to my position at Interphase I worked as a software tools guy but with much reduced responsibilities.
 Lucky for me, shortly after I started, the project I was working on was canceled and I found a position elsewhere in the company.
 Now I am working as a normal developer again, figuring out how to meld a network of "open" systems into a telephone switch that must stay up 24 hours a day, 365 days a year.
 Fat chance, huh?

 In July, 1992 I became unemployed and not being creative enough to think of anything else to do, I created a one man consulting firm called Simple Systems.
 I chose this simple name both because I like to keep things simple, and because the specialty of the business was the Simple Network Management Protocol (SNMP).
-I have never done any actual business under this shingle, but if you would like to give me the opportunity, please let me know.
-I did do a month of SNMP consulting for a company (TIL Systems) in Toronto Canada in this time-frame but that was before I came up with the idea for Simple Systems
+I did a month of SNMP consulting for a company (TIL Systems) in Toronto Canada, helping to develop an SNMP agent for an X.25 IP router.

 From 9/91 until 7/92; I worked as a system programmer for PUREDATA Research which was a R/D office of Pure Data, a manufacturer of LAN equipment.
-Pure Data designs, manufactures, and sells a complete line of ARCNET, Ethernet, and Token Ring products.
-The corporate headquarters is in Toronto Canada.
+Pure Data designed, manufactures, and sells a complete line of ARCNET, Ethernet, and Token Ring products.
+The corporate headquarters was in Toronto Canada.
 Total sales were around $20 million a year (Now that PUREDATA has purchased Intel's SatisFAXion FAX-modem line, I would think that sales should be up).
 One of my many projects at PUREDATA Research was to develop the firmware for a SNMP manageable 10BASE-T ethernet concentrator.
 Unfortunately, due to attrition of management staff, our office (in San Antonio, Texas) became officially to small to support its existance and it was closed in July.
+Pure Data was later acquired by Lenovo, the Chinese computer company.

 From 9/86 to 9/91; I worked for Alamo Techology, Inc. (still at 301 S Frio St. #400, San Antonio, TX) a minority owned small-business, defense contractor where I designed test systems for missiles and jet engines.
 This was all very interesting work but I can't talk much about it here (I don't like bright lights in cold basements).
 As an employee of ATI I did lots of electronic hardware design in both the digital and instrumentation areas.
 I also did a fair amount of C programming for embedded system targets.
 Before I left, I headed a small development group of 5 engineers.